ChrisLTD/ChrisLTD.com/readme.md

 * There should be a fonts directory with symbolset's ss-social and ss-standard on the server.
 These are not in the git repo for copyright purposes.
 * If you have parenthesis in your markdown link URLs, use the URL encoding %28 and %29 instead of ( and ).
 * if you need to use brackets without creating a footnote, use the html entities &#91; &#93; instead of [ and ].
+* I’ve set the default time of blog posts to 11:00am.